Venafi/vcert/README.md

    make build
    ```

-## Using VCert to integrate Venafi with your application
+## Using VCert to integrate CyberArk with your application

 For code samples of programmatic use, please review the files in [examples folder](./examples).